Getting live on Netlify

 1. Click deploy!

-2. After you have a new vercel hosted domain, you’ll want to add that to your Sanity settings as the “Custom studio URL”
+2. After you have a new netlify hosted domain, you’ll want to add that to your Sanity settings as the “Custom studio URL”

 <https://sprout-boilerplate.netlify.app/admin>